David Crisafulli: Political views

 Crisafulli claims and describes his political views as centrist and decentralist.

 Crisafulli opposes allowing trans women to compete against cisgender women in sport and voted for an unsuccessful bill tabled by Katter's Australian Party (KAP) leader Robbie Katter that sought to ban trans women from playing women's sports in Queensland.

 Crisafulli personally opposed the Indigenous Voice to Parliament, but decided not to campaign against it and members of the LNP were given a free vote on the issue.

 Crisafulli has said, that in the event he was elected as premier, he would not roll back Indigenous treaty legislation.
 This was despite facing pressure from the LNP grassroots to do so.
 However, on 19 October 2023, a few days after the 2023 Australian Indigenous Voice referendum Crisafulli announced the LNP will be dropping its support for Treaty.

 Crisafulli opposed the Termination of Pregnancy Bill 2018, which decriminalised abortion in Queensland, and the Voluntary Assisted Dying Bill 2021, which legalised voluntary assisted dying.
 Both Bills were passed in conscience votes (50–41 and 60–29 respectively).
 During the 2024 election campaign, he stated he supported a "woman's right to choose" and noted that six years had passed since the bill was voted on.

 After becoming Premier, Crisafulli banned discussions and debate on abortion in parliament for four years.

 Crisafulli is a skeptic of nuclear energy, despite the federal opposition Coalition's affirmative stance towards modular nuclear reactors.

-Crisafulli has been outspoken about his opposition to youth crime, including promises during the 2024 election campaign to implement solitary confinement for said offenders, as well as subsequent legislation as Premier.
+Crisafulli promised during the 2024 election campaign to implement solitary confinement for young offenders in an effort to lower Juvenile delinquency. as well as subsequent legislation as Premier.

 Personal life

-Crisafulli lives in Hope Island on the Gold Coast with his wife Tegan and their two children.
-He owns a cane farm near Ingham.
+Crisafulli lives in Bulimba, Queensland with his wife Tegan and their two children.
+He does not maintain a residence inside of his electorate.
+He owns a cane farm near Ingham, Queensland, located approximately halfway between Cairns in the north and Townsville to the south.
 He is a supporter of the North Queensland Cowboys rugby league club and the Gold Coast Suns in the Australian Football League.